-Pimento Cheese is one of those old-fashioned recipes that you need to try immediately if you have not.
-It's creamy, tangy, savory, and cheesy and everything that is good in a dip.
+Pimento Cheese is a creamy, savory, cheesy and everything-that-is-good-in-the-world dip that's just too good!
+Great with chips or crackers, delicious on a sandwich or your next Southern-style charcuterie board!
 Try this once and I promise you'll keep a batch in the fridge at all times!

 Let's get started!